brunomaga/brunomaga.github.io/_posts/2024-08-30-GPTlite-sequence-parallelism.md

 {: style="text-align:center; font-size: small;"}
 <img width="40%" height="40%" src="/assets/GPTlite-distributed/ring_attention_qkv.png"/>

-A very relevant mention is that while Ulysses performs communication synchronously, forcing all processes to halt computation to send/receive the new data, the Ring Attention algorithm performs asynchronous communication, which may lead in some scenarios to better performance.
+A very relevant mention is that while Ulysses performs communication synchronously, forcing all processes to halt computation to send/receive the new data, the Ring Attention algorithm performs asynchronous communication.
+If the computation time of the flash attention of a block exceeds the transmission time, the communication overhead is masked by the computation.
+This may lead to a better performance in some hardware configurations, when compared to Ulysses.

 ### Implementation